CarterPape/CarterPape.github.io/index.md

 ![{{site.author.photo.alt}}][Carter]

-I am a student journalist reporting on NC State and Raleigh news through my own [digital media capstone project][praeci].
+I am a student journalist with experience reporting on NC State and Raleigh news through my own [digital media capstone project][praeci].

-I have extensive experience in web development and software engineering, priming me for working in the digital media environment.
-I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science.

 ## highlights

-* Editor and producer of [Praeci][praeci], which covers NC State and Raleigh news
+* Produced [Praeci][praeci], which covered NC State and Raleigh news
-    * Praeci is part of my two semester capstone project for the NC State Honors Program
+    * Praeci was part of my senior capstone project
 * Former news editor of [Technician][technician], NC State's student newspaper
-* Nine years of programming experience, five of which have been in the workplace
+* Nine years of programming experience, six of which have been in the workplace
+    * Extensive web development and software engineering experience

 [praeci]: {{site.praeci_link}}
 [Technician]: {{site.technician_link}}